 What Researchers Did

-Researchers conducted a randomized clinical trial with 233 patients with advanced uterine cervical cancer to compare conventional radiotherapy in air versus hyperbaric oxygen as a radiotherapeutic adjuvant.
+Researchers conducted a randomised clinical trial with 233 patients with advanced uterine cervical cancer to compare conventional radiotherapy in air versus hyperbaric oxygen as a radiotherapeutic adjuvant.

 What They Found